Nusratnimme/PyBer_Analysis/README.md

 To address the disparities in ridesharing services among different types of cities, following measures may be considered:

-1. Discounts may be offred to riders in suburban cities and rural areas to reduce fare per ride.
+1. Discounts may be offered to riders in suburban cities and rural areas to reduce fare per ride.
 This may, in turn, increase ridership and drive down the fare.

 2. Drivers in suburban cities and rural areas may be provided incentives through reduced commission.
 This will reduce the fare per ride and may increase availability of ridesharing services in these areas.